markokraemer/OACE/framework.md

 ## World / Environment
 - The OACE operates within a Linux Docker container, essentially providing the AI with its own computer system.
 This setup allows the AI to utilize Linux as its personal navigation device to interact with the world, enabling a wide range of capabilities including file management, service configuration, server management, web browsing, package installation, and more.
-The Docker container also has the potential to interface with physical devices, allowing for diverse applications (for example connecting to camera feeds).
+The Docker container also has the potential to interface with physical devices, allowing for diverse applications (for example connecting to camera feeds, using physical robotics controllers, etc...).
 For detailed information on the OACE's capabilities for the Autonomous AI Developer, refer to the Abilities section, which outlines its specific functionalities and limitations.

 **Env Interaction Schema – sgconfig.json**
 - The sgconfig.json file serves as a comprehensive configuration guide, detailing the operational blueprint for navigating and managing a project's directory structure and its nested folders.
 This file acts as a virtual onboarding manual for developers, outlining essential information such as the organization of the codebase, associated documentation, file storage conventions, general coding practices, local deployment procedures, and version control protocols with git.
 It functions as the definitive interaction schema for local development operations.